bruhtus/basic-python/README.md

 ### Python Error Types

-- SyntaxError
+- SyntaxError: the syntax was wrong.
-- NameError
+- NameError: variable name not defined.
-- IndexError
+- IndexError: usually index out of range (print index length first to check).
-- ModuleNotFoundError
+- ModuleNotFoundError: there's no such module.
-- AttributeError
+- AttributeError: the module doesn't have such attribute or function.
-- KeyError
+- KeyError: basically a typo.
-- TypeError
+- TypeError: different data type (convert the data type first).
-- ImportError
+- ImportError: there's no such function in the module.
-- ValueError
+- ValueError: there's a problem with the value (whether it's not supported or something else).
-- ZeroDivisionError
+- ZeroDivisionError: cannot divide a number by zero.